DigitalPublishingToolkit/TOD45_InternetFromIndia/md/05NIshantShah.md

-Alternatively, if we were to extrapolate from their implicit messages, the only way to fight these current technologies of information overload is to develop yet more technologies of []{#_Hlk106212262 .anchor}counter-information overload.
+Alternatively, if we were to extrapolate from their implicit messages, the only way to fight these current technologies of information overload is to develop yet more technologies of counter-information overload.
 In many ways, this debate is reminiscent of the first propositions by Alan Turing during the Second World War to break the code of encrypted Nazi information by developing decryption machines.
 Alan Turing’s so called ‘Turing Test’ is often